Browse Exhibits (19 total)

 1992 the Heritage Group along with pupils from Carsphairn Primary School presented an exhibition of slides depicting many varieties and species of flora and fauna found in and around Carsphairn.

-In this digital exhibition we attempt to show you a flavour of the original presentation.
+In this digital exhibition (scanned on 30th October 2019) we attempt to show you a flavour of the original presentation.